masscollaborationlabs/lua-dojo/README.md

 On this repository we will train Lua programming language from it's own documentation

+# Code

+We'll write our own code from scratch by learning from Lua manual.

 # License

 Lua programming language training for developers.